-While working in the industry, he helped his mission by becoming one of its translators in dealing with the coordination of dojos and editing his books, and leading sesshins.
-After the death of Master Deshimaru in 1982, he became president of the AZI, a position he held until 1994.
-He is currently vice president.
-In 1984 he received the shiho (Dharma transmission) from Master Niwa Zenji Renpo of the temple of Eiheiji.
+While working in the industry, he helped Master Deshimaru’s in his mission by becoming one of his translators, by coordinating the dojos, editing his books and leading sesshins.
+After the death of Master Deshimaru in 1982, he became President of the AZI, a position he held until 1994.
+He is currently the AZI Vice-president.

-He received the bodhisattva precepts in 1990 and the monk ordination from Roland Rech in 1991.
-A group of practitioners gathered around him and in 2005 the Bordeaux Soto Zen dojo came into live, where Patrick still teaches.
-He also runs zazen days, conferences and workshops.
+He received the Bodhisattva precepts in 1990 and the monk ordination from Master Yuno Rech in 1991.
+He then gathered a group of practitioners and created in 2005 the “Bordeaux Soto Zen Dojo” where he still teaches.
+He also leads zazen days, conferences and workshops.

-In 2011 he also received the confirmation by Bernie Glassman.
-Heinz-Jürgen Metzger is responsible for the spiritual education in the BuddhaWeg Sangha: http://buddhaweg.de/
+In 2011 he also received the certification from Bernie Glassman.
+Heinz-Jürgen Metzger is responsible for the spiritual teaching of the “Buddha Weg Sangha” (http://buddhaweg.de/).

 Sengyo Van Leuven